Stefan27182/Arima-examples-from-08-crash-in-markdown-file-or-html/Arima_summaries_models_and_forecasts_.md

 ![](./Models/E-Mini/E-Mini 01-06 w Arima [010][011] [52] blue overlay.png)

-##### The addition of the seasonal component makes the fit look terrible; never-the-less, it still produces the best scores and it adds an aesthetically satisfying wave to the graph.
+##### The addition of the seasonal component makes the fit look terrible (i.e. it is not over fitted to the data); never-the-less, it still produces the best scores and it adds an aesthetically satisfying wave to the graph.

 ***